 Pre-existing Mental and Behavioral Health Conditions Covered… with No Spending Limits

-- Marketplace plans can’t deny you coverage or charge you more just because you have a pre-existing condition – that includes any mental health or substance use disorder conditions.
+- Health insurance marketplace plans can’t deny you coverage or charge you more just because you have a pre-existing condition – that includes any mental health or substance use disorder conditions.

 - Coverage for treatment of all pre-existing conditions begins the day your coverage starts.